©1978

 unfolding its variations on a theme of being in brave wonders and

-speckled elaborations.
 The Auld Catechism says the chief

 end of man is to glorify God as well as to enjoy Him forever.
 How